 • How about some nice posters?
 You could enlarge some of your own photos and make some large poster prints, adding a personal touch to your venue.

 • Where the walls are smooth but plain, a projector can brighten up your interior and keep your guests entertained with your family photos, or even photos from your wedding ceremony earlier that day.
 All you need is a digital projector and laptop, or appropriate services of a technically-minded and willing friend.

-chairs and tables
+hire wedding furniture, chairs and tables

 Although your village hall is likely to have chairs and tables of its own, they probably don’t exude style and glamour.
 To create the perfect look for your wedding reception, hire some furniture instead.
 It’s amazing what a difference this will make to the look and feel of your venue; why not use your furniture to make separate areas so that your venue feels more like a wine bar or hotel?
 By creating cosy, comfortable seating areas with outdoor furniture hire, you will encourage mingling and chat, and make your guests feel more at home.

 Want to create a place to kick back and relax at the reception?
 Use hired sofas and mirrored coffee tables to make a ‘chill out zone’.
 It’s a long way from the traditional village hall look, and will make your wedding memorable for all the right reasons.

 No wedding party would be the same without those decorative touches.
 Strings of fairy lights, balloon structures, and table centrepieces are popular, but how about indoor trees, chandeliers, and co-ordinated scatter cushions?

 Add extra light where needed with fake flame pits, or light-up marquee letters.
 Candles in glass lanterns are a simple but effective way of brightening up both indoor and outdoor areas.